 - Students will increase their listening, summarizing and paraphrasing skills

-- Teacher cuts quotes into individual strips of paper
+- Quotes—cut into strips of paper

 When students enter the room, have these quotes cut into slips of paper and placed on individual desks.
 Write on the board that they are to read the quote on their desk and put it into their own words.

 Have students stand and say, "In 30 seconds, when I say ‘go,' take five steps and share with a classmate what your quote is and then tell them what it means to you."

 To increase listening skills, a major component of culturally responsive conflict mediation, after one student shares their peace quote with another student, the second student then paraphrases back what they believe they have heard.
 This not only increases students' skills in listening, but also checks for comprehension.

 You can also have your students write reflective papers (no more than a paragraph or two) about their quotes as well.
 Hang them up in the classroom for all to read.